Chart Color Schemes

 St Albans's population is slightly younger than the national pattern

-At 36 years, St Albans's median age is nearly matching Greater Melbourne's average of 37 years, which is modestly under the Australian median of 38 years.
-Compared to Greater Melbourne, St Albans has a higher concentration of residents aged 65-74 (9.9%) but fewer residents aged 35-44 (12.7%).
-Between the 2021 Census and the present day, the age group of 75 to 84 years has grown from 5.8% to 6.5% of St Albans's population.
-Conversely, the cohort of 0 to 4 years old has declined from 5.6% to 5.0%.
-Demographic modeling suggests that St Albans's age profile will evolve significantly by 2041.
-The 55 to 64 age group is projected to grow by 32%, adding 1,433 residents to reach a total of 5,861 residents in this cohort.
-Senior residents aged 65 and above are expected to drive 51% of population growth, highlighting demographic aging trends.
-Meanwhile, the cohorts of 0 to 4 years old and 5 to 14 years old are projected to experience population declines.
+St Albans's median age is 36 years, nearly matching Greater Melbourne's average of 37 years and slightly below Australia's median of 38 years.
+Compared to Greater Melbourne, St Albans has a higher percentage of residents aged 65-74 (10.1%) but fewer residents aged 35-44 (12.6%).
+Between the 2021 Census and the present, the population aged 75 to 84 has increased from 5.8% to 6.7%.
+Conversely, the percentage of residents aged 5 to 14 has decreased from 10.7% to 9.9%.
+By 2041, demographic modeling projects significant changes in St Albans's age profile.
+The 55 to 64 cohort is projected to grow by 30%, adding 1,349 residents to reach a total of 5,861.
+Meanwhile, the 5 to 14 group is projected to decrease by 179 residents.